 9 years ago - 23-year-old Diana establishes her own Amazonian embassy after the collapse of the Justice League with financial help from 23-year-old Etta Candy.

 6 years ago - 26-year-old Diana casts aside her powers and, with the help of Donna Troy, undertakes the labors of the gods so that she can overcome the barriers of Themyscera and save it from Amazons corrupted by Ares.
 She is continually attacked by a newly empowered Doris Zeul.

 5 years ago - 27-year-old Diana participates in a new tournament to select the amazonian champion, losing the title to Artemis.
 She chooses to return to exile.
-When Artemis is taken by Ares She battles him directly, sacrificing her life.
-Hippolyta sacrifices her life to free her from the underworld, and she usurps the mantle of the Goddess of Love to battle Ares, finally casting him from the material plane.
+When Artemis is taken by Ares Diana battles him directly, sacrificing her life to free her sister.
+Hippolyta sacrifices her life to free her from the underworld, and Diana usurps the mantle of the Goddess of Love to battle Ares, finally casting him from the material plane.
 She is called to Themyscera to serve as queen but instead chooses to elevate Antiope, her mother's sister from the lost Amazon tribe.
 Grodd attacks the Themysceran embassy & Doris Zeul helps repel his forces, earning a pardon.

 4 years ago - 28-year-old Diana begins working with Dr Helena Sandsmark on a book about Amazonian history.
 Her daughter Cassie Sandsmark steals Amazonian artifacts to become Wonder Girl.
 When she returns them she manages to gain an audience with Zeus & impresses him, gaining her powers.
 Diana and Artemis agree to help train her on Themyscera.